sundharwinston/JavascriptGrammer/views/Evaluation1/Algorithm-pseudocode.md

 a. [{id: 1, name: ‘Stephen covey’ }, {id: 2, name: ‘Robin Sharma’ }, {id: 3, name:
 ‘Tolstoy’}, {id: 3, name: ‘Tolstoy’}, {id: 5, name: ‘James clear’}]

+## Algorithm :

+step 1: start the program

+step 2: Initialize the variable array and uniqueArray

+step 3: Use reduce and map method. using reduce method looping the array of object and inside reduce method use map for identify the duplicate id using set method and get the value finally stored it in a variable uniqueArray.

+step 4: print the uniqueArray variable.

+step 5: stop the program.

+## Pseudocode :

+		INPUT array ,uniqueArray
+		Array.from(array.reduce( (map,obj) => map.set(obj.id,obj), new Map()).values());
+		PRINT uniqueArray

+Source Code : 👉

 ## 13. Compare two objects, If all properties are equal return true or return false?
 a. ({id: 1, name: “edison”}, {id: 1, name: “edison”})